dataminer-site/dataminer-site.github.io/docs/archive/0.6/guides/python/polars.md

 polars_df_2 = pl.DataFrame(duckdb_to_arrow)
 ```

-Complete a calculation using Polars, then output the results as another Apache Arrow table for use in a subsequent DuckDB or Polars operation.
+Complete a calculation using Polars, then output the results as another Apache Arrow table for use in a subsequent DataMiner or Polars operation.
 ```python
 output = (
     polars_df_2